core-wg/href/draft-ietf-core-href.md

 ------------------

-This specification defines a new subregistry titled "URI Scheme ID Registry" in the "CoRE Parameters" registry [IANA.core-parameters], with "Expert Review" as the Registration Procedure ({{Sections 4.5 and 4.7 of BCP26}}).
+This specification defines a new subregistry titled "URI Scheme ID Registry" in the "CoRE Parameters" registry {{!IANA.core-parameters}}, with "Expert Review" as the Registration Procedure ({{Sections 4.5 and 4.7 of BCP26}}).